Code-Institute-Submissions/ife-milestone/README.md

 ## Aim

 This website has been created for my second milestone project with Code Institute, my Interactive Front End Development project.
 The aim of the project is to build a memory game in which a deck of cards is shuffled, where only two cards will have the same image, placed face down and then flipped over two at a time to find the matching cards.
 The game ends when all of the matching cards have been found.

+The website was designed with a young user in mind, hence the bright colours, loud noises and use of well known cartoon characters throughout.
+However, since the characters are known to adults as well, perhaps in a more nostalgic sense, the colours are paler as opposed to saturated.

+The game on the website is very simple, therefore the user will use the website for a short amount of time for a bit of fun and distraction.

-The game, varibale and functions, is written with JavaScript and jQuery and the website is built and styled using HTML and CSS.
+The game, variables and functions, is written with JavaScript and jQuery and the website is built and styled using HTML and CSS.

 ## Initial Stages
 1. Wireframes